-Project 8 Project Life Coach: is a program for underserved monolingual or Limited English Proficiency Latino, Iranian, and Asian/Pacific Islanders with mental illness.
+Project 7 Project Life Coach: This is a program for underserved individuals, with a focus on those who are monolingual or Limited English Proficiency Latino, Iranian, and Asian/Pacific Islanders with mental illness.
 The goal is to help such mental health consumers to gain employment at local ethnic businesses as a method of maintaining or developing their integration within the community in which they live.

-Project 9 Training to Meet the Mental Health Needs of the Deaf Community:
+Project 8 Training to Meet the Mental Health Needs of the Deaf Community:

-This project will utilize an existing accredited mental health worker certificate training program to train individual consumers and family members from the deaf community using ASL as the primary language.
+This project utilizes an existing accredited mental health worker certificate training program to train individual consumers and family members from the deaf community using ASL as the primary language.
 An expected outcome is to increase the number of Deaf and Hard of Hearing clients accessing care and improve the quality of existing services.

-Project 10 Consumer Early Childhood Mental Health (now called Brighter Futures): This project will provide brief behavioral intervention services to families of young children using trained consumers and family members.
+Project 9 Brighter Futures: This project provides brief behavioral intervention services to families of children ages 6 to 12, master's level therapists trained paraprofessional consumers and family members.
 Using paraprofessionals to provide linkages and services, and to intervene earlier in the diagnostic process is expected to improve treatment outcomes, reduce disparities, and increase access to services.